DavidBakerEffendi/providentia/providentia-db/docker-containers/README.md

 ```
 GSQL > @loader.gsql
 ```
 This will begin the batch offline data loading job.
+Remember to edit the file paths in the script before starting each job.

 ### Elassandra (Deprecated)